 To get the most out of Square for Restaurants, you can customise your point of sale settings to fit your business model – helping you streamline your ordering and checkout flow.

-With Square for Restaurants, rather than using your email address and password to sign in to the Restaurants POS app, you’ll sign in with a device code.
+With Square for Restaurants, rather than using your email address and password to sign in to the Restaurants on your iPad or Square Register, you’ll sign in with a device code.
 A device code can only be used on a single device – so if you have multiple devices at a location, create a unique code for each device accessing the Restaurants POS app.
 Once you create a device code, you’ll use it each time you sign in to a specific device to start taking orders.

 Set Up Hardware for Restaurants

 To set up hardware from the Restaurants app:

 Open the app and tap Account > Setup Hardware.
 If you are using Square Register, tap Utilities and Settings.

 Note: If you’re using a Square Stand to connect your compatible USB cash drawers, just insert the USB plug directly into the hub of the Stand – your hardware will automatically connect.
 Just make sure you’re signed in to the Restaurants app with a device code.

 With the exception of the Square contactless + chip card reader, which connects through the Restaurants app, all other Bluetooth devices will need to be connected through your iPad settings.
 Read more about setting up hardware with your iPad.

 Note: Bluetooth only works with iPads and is not compatible with Square Register at this time.